Habitat homeownership can change your life.

 We can work with prospective homebuyers to help them plan to reduce their debt, rehabilitate their credit, and improve their standing.
 We highly recommend all potential homeowners sign up for financial coaching through Habitat Michigan.

 Ability to pay an affordable mortgage: Applicants must have an income source that has been steady for two years.
 They must be able to qualify for a mortgage for a portion of the appraised value of their home.
-We will consider income levels under, at, or slightly over the area median income.
+We will consider income levels from 60-120% of area median income.
 Less income does not make a candidate more eligible.

 Willingness to partner with Habitat for Humanity: This includes taking classes in Financial Management, Budgeting, Home Maintenance, as well as performing 200 sweat equity hours to help build/renovate your home or the homes of others.
 It also means you will be a part of the public face of Habitat.